demandchain/developer.offerengine.com/content/v1/full_purchase.md

 ## Request Parameters

 Required and optional parameters should be provided as a json file.
-The required fields are: <b>purchase parameters (deal_id, quantity), user parameters (user id or user object), credit card parameters (credit card id or credit card object), and shipping address parameters (shipping address id or shipping address object) if the offer needs to be shipped</b>
+The required fields are: <b>purchase parameters (deal_id, quantity), user parameters (user id or user resource), credit card parameters (credit card id or credit card resource), and shipping address parameters (shipping address id or shipping address resource) if the offer needs to be shipped</b>

 ### purchase parameters